w3f/polkadot-wiki/docs/glossary.md

 ## Transaction

 An extrinsic that is signed.
 Transactions are gossiped on the network and incur a transaction fee.
 Transactions are "provably true", unlike inherents.
-For example, one can prove that Alice wants to send funds to Bob grace of her signature on a transfer-funds message with her private key.
+For example, one can prove that Alice wants to send funds to Bob by the fact that she signed a transfer-funds message with her private key.

 ## Validator